List of rulers of Mecklenburg: The Land of the Obotrites

 As allies of the Carolingian kings and the empire of their Ottonian successors, the Obotrites fought from 808 to 1200 against the kings of Denmark, who wished to rule the Baltic region independently of the empire.
 When opportunities arose, for instance upon the death of an emperor, they would seek to seize power; and in 983 Hamburg was destroyed by the Obotrites under their king, Mstivoj.
 At times they levied tribute from the Danes and Saxons.
 Under the leadership of Niklot, they resisted a Christian assault during the Wendish Crusade.

 German missionaries such as Vicelinus converted the Obotrites to Christianity.
 In 1170 they acknowledged the suzerainty of the Holy Roman Empire, leading to Germanisation and assimilation over the following centuries.
-The ruling clan of the Obotrites kept its power throughout the Germanisation and ruled their country (except of a short interruption in Thirty Years' War) as House of Mecklenburg until the end of monarchies in Germany in November Revolution 1918.
+The ruling clan of the Obotrites kept its power throughout the Germanisation and ruled their country (except for a short interruption in Thirty Years' War) as House of Mecklenburg until the end of monarchies in Germany in November Revolution 1918.